 - TRICARE Prime® is comparable to health maintenance organization (HMO) benefits.
 Each enrollee chooses or is assigned a primary care manager (PCM), who is a health care professional responsible for assisting the patient with management of his/her care, promoting preventive health services, and arranging for specialty provider services.
 Access standards for TRICARE Prime apply to the travel time to reach a primary care or specialty care provider, as well as the waiting times to get an appointment and in doctors' offices.
-The TRICARE Prime point-of-service (POS) option allows enrollees to acquire care from TRICARE-authorized providers other than the assigned PCM without a referral; however, there may be deductibles and cost shares significantly higher than those under TRICARE Standard.
-There are currently 4.8 million beneficiaries enrolled in TRICARE Prime.
-The prime of the primary care or specialty care. - TRICARE Select® is a self-managed, fee-for-service plan that replaced TRICARE Standard and Extra effective January 1, 2018.
-There are currently 2 million beneficiaries enrolled in TRICARE Select.
-So - TRICARE for Life (TFL) is Medicare wraparound coverage for TRICARE-eligible beneficiaries who have Medicare as their primary health care coverage.
+The TRICARE Prime point-of-service (POS) option allows enrollees to acquire care from TRICARE-authorized providers other than the assigned PCM without a referral; however, there may be deductibles and cost shares significantly higher than those under TRICARE Prime. - TRICARE Select® is a self-managed, fee-for-service plan that replaced TRICARE Standard and Extra effective January 1, 2018.
+There are currently 2 million beneficiaries enrolled in TRICARE Select. - TRICARE for Life (TFL) is Medicare wraparound coverage for TRICARE-eligible beneficiaries who have Medicare as their primary health care coverage.
 With TFL, in most instances, Medicare pays first, then TRICARE pays second.
-105 There are currently 2.5 million beneficiaries enrolled in TFL.
-50
+There are currently 2.5 million beneficiaries enrolled in TFL.

 • Other plans and programs: Some beneficiaries may qualify for other benefit options depending on their location, Active/Reserve status, and/or other factors, such as the premium-based health plan TRICARE Young Adult (TYA), available for purchase by qualified dependents up to the age of 26.
-105